percona/distmongo-docs/CONTRIBUTING.md

 - [git](https://git-scm.com/) and [GitHub](https://guides.github.com/activities/hello-world/)
 - [Docker](https://docs.docker.com/get-docker/).
 It allows you to run MkDocs in a virtual environment instead of installing it and its dependencies on your machine.

 There are several active versions of the documentation.
-Each version derives from the major version of PostgreSQL, included in the distribution.

 Each version has a branch in the repository named accordingly:

-- 4.2
-- 4.4
-- 5.0
 - 6.0
+- 7.0
+- 8.0

 The source .md files are in the ``docs`` directory.